lsst/LDM-135/index.rst

   tend to be DBMS-specific, and instead use user defined functions, which are easier to port (only the interface binding part needs to be migrated).

+.. [#] With the exception of Drizzle, which introduced major changes to the architecture.

 **Complex data analysis**.
 The most complex analysis we identified so far include spatial and temporal correlations which exhibit